-1. DEFINITION:
+1. DEFINITION

 - A. NRN.
 The acronym NRN stands for Nationally Recognised Nutritionist.
-To become a NRN, individuals must have completed the Nationally Accredited 10763NAT Certificate IV in Nutrition, meet the ongoing professional development of NCA and hold insurance with an approved insurance provider. - B. ANA.
-The acronym ANA stands for Accredited Nutritional Advisor which is the title of someone that holds the qualification given on completion of the Nationally Accredited 10763NAT Certificate IV in Nutrition. - C. NCA.
-The Acronym NCA stands for Nutrition Council of Australia. - D. Advisor'(s).
-This refers to anyone holding NRN registration.
+To become an NRN, individuals must have completed the Nationally Accredited 10763NAT Certificate IV in Nutrition, hold insurance with an approved insurance provider. - B. NCA.
+The Acronym NCA stands for Nutrition Council of Australia.

-2. STANDARDS:
+2. STANDARDS

-The standards listed below are aimed to guide what is expected of a NRN:
+The standards listed below are aimed to guide what is expected of NRNs:

-- A. Adherence to the Scope of Practice for Nutritional Advisors/NRNs: The Scope of Practice outlines exactly what population groups NRNs can advise, and which population groups require referral to Accredited Practising Dietitians, General Practitioners or other Allied Health Professionals/specialists. - B. Maintain insurance with an NCA approved insurance provider: For the protection of both the clients and the Advisor, insurance must be maintained in order to practise as a NRN. - C. Effective Communication: Effective communication is essential for a client's understanding of the advice given and rational behind the advice.
-A Nutritional Advisor/NRN should strive to educate the client of any negative habits and behaviours that might be affecting their personal goals, in an easy to understand manner.
-For example, the use of acronyms for various conditions or situations without explanation is not advised; however, the use of common language, whilst simultaneously confirming understanding, is what would be advised. - D. Professional Development: Although it is a requirement to maintain NRN status, all Advisors should keep up to date with the latest developments in the nutritional field in order to provide safe and up to date information to their clients. - E. Professional Representation: Do not conduct or represent themself in any way that would reflect negatively on the role of a NRN.
+- A. Adherence to the scope of practice for NRNs: The scope of practice outlines exactly which population groups NRNs can advise, and which population groups require referral to APDs, GPs or other allied health professionals/specialists. - B. Maintain insurance with an NCA approved insurance provider: For the protection of both the clients and the NRN, insurance must be maintained in order to practise as an NRN. - C. Effective Communication: Effective communication is essential for a client's understanding of the advice given and rational behind the advice.
+An NRN should strive to provide education in managing negative dietary habits and behaviours that might impact on health, in an easyto-understand manner.
+For example, the use of acronyms for various conditions or situations without explanation is not advised; however, the use of common language, whilst simultaneously confirming understanding, is advised. - D. Professional Development: All NRNs should keep up to date with the latest developments in the nutritional field by undertaking regular professional development, to provide safe and current information to their clients. - E. Professional Representation: Do not conduct or represent themself in any way that would reflect negatively on the role of an NRN.

-3. ETHICAL PRACTICE:
+3. ETHICAL PRACTICE

-The development of these ethical practices is to outline what Nutrition Council Australia value as ethical practices for members holding the NRN title.
-The standards below are not a comprehensive list, however they do provide a scope for which values members should hold.
+The development of these ethical standards is to outline expected ethical practice that Nutrition Council Australia upholds for NRNs.
+The standards below are not a comprehensive list:

 - A. Client-centred care: Client-centred care is ensuring that all advice and recommendations are based on the client's individual and personal needs, ensuring that the needs of the client are of utmost importance and priority.
-As no two clients are ever the same, individual advice should always be given.
-Reproduction of generic diets is not advised, unless it specifically suits the client. - B. Confidentiality: Confidentiality is crucial in maintaining the client's trust and enabling clients to speak honestly and openly about their lives and symptoms, knowing that the information they provide will be kept securely.
-Confidentiality is also a legal obligation for all Health Professionals, and breeches in confidentiality are dealt with in a very serious manner. - C. Integrity: Clients need to be able to trust that their Advisor will place their needs first and act in their best interest. - D. Conflicts of interest: Any conflicts of interest between the Advisor and the client such as kickbacks, affiliations, referrals and so on should be made known to the client immediately, so that the necessary steps of action can be taken to ensure the client feels comfortable proceeding with treatment. - E. False and misleading information: All Advisors are required to represent themselves in a honest and reputable manner and not willfully deceive the public.
+As no two clients are the same, individualised advice should always be given.
+Reproduction of generic diets is not advised, unless it specifically suits the client. - B. Confidentiality: Confidentiality is crucial in maintaining the client's trust, enabling clients to speak honestly and openly about their health status, knowing that the information they provide will be kept securely.
+Confidentiality is also a legal obligation for all health professionals to align with the Privacy Act 1988.Breeches in confidentiality will face legal ramification. - C. Integrity: All NRNs must place the needs of the client first and act within their best interest to maintain trusting relationships. - D. Conflicts of interest: Any conflicts of interest between the NRN and the client such as incentives, affiliations, referrals and so on should be made known to the client immediately, so that the necessary steps of action can be taken to ensure the client feels comfortable proceeding with the service. - E. False and misleading information: All NRNs are required to represent themselves in an honest and reputable manner and not wilfully deceive clients or the public.